 In Chapter 11 of the Bankruptcy Code, Congress provides businesses, including small businesses, a way to restructure their debts and business operations and to emerge as stronger and viable entities, or a way to efficiently and rationally cease operations and maximize asset value.
-Chapter 11 also is an option for individuals who do not qualify for Chapter 13 because they have too much debt or because Chapter 7 is not appropriate for their situation.
+Chapter 11 is also an option for individuals who do not qualify for Chapter 13 because they have too much debt or because Chapter 7 is not appropriate for their situation.

 As in Chapter 7, there is an initial meeting of creditors that takes place within 4 to 6 weeks after the bankruptcy commences.
-And in that initial meeting, unsecured creditors may have an opportunity to form a committee of creditors and to hire a lawyer and other professionals who get paid by the company in bankruptcy.
+In that initial meeting, unsecured creditors may have an opportunity to form a committee of creditors and to hire a lawyer and other professionals who get paid by the company in bankruptcy.

 The goal of a Chapter 11 case is to negotiate, prepare, file, and confirm a reorganization plan.
 The reorganization plan is a blueprint explaining how the company will repay its creditors over time.